Accessibility Statement for HistoricEngland.org.uk

 Videos published before 23 September 2020 and live videos are exempt from meeting the accessibility regulations.
 All videos published since will meet accessibility standards.

 The map used for The National Heritage List for England has a number of issues within the accessibility standards, including 1.4.1 Use of Colour, 1.4.11 Non-Text Contrast, 2.1.1 Keyboard, 1.3.1 Info and Relationships and 1.4.3 Contrast (minimum).

 Online maps and mapping services are exempt from meeting the accessibility regulations as long as essential information is provided in an accessible digital manner for maps intended for navigational use.
 The content is available via a text search as well as via the map.

 Reproductions of items in heritage collections

-The Historic England website contains archival imagery which may lack alternative text, for example England’s Places.
+The Historic England website contains archival imagery that may lack alternative text, for example, England’s Places.
 Although descriptive captions are sometimes available this fails WCAG 2.1 success criterion 1.1.1 (Non-text content).